skdelphix/maskdocs/docs/Getting_Started/Data_Source_Support.md

 #### Introduction

 PostgreSQL, often simply Postgres, is an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards compliance.
-PostgreSQL is developed by the PostgreSQL Global Development Group, a diverse group of many companies and individual contributors.[15]
+PostgreSQL is developed by the PostgreSQL Global Development Group, a diverse group of many companies and individual contributors.
 It is free and open-source, released under the terms of the PostgreSQL License, a permissive software license.

 #### Support Matrix